limberest/limberest/docs/topics/services.md

     }
 ```

-Let's take a look at each step in this implementation:
+Let's take a look at each step in this code:
 0. We invoke `validate()`, passing the [Request](../javadoc/io/limberest/service/http/Request).
    Validation may throw a [ServiceException](../javadoc/io/limberest/service/ServiceException)
    with an appropriate [Status Code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes)
    if it does not like the request.
-   This mechanism is discussed in more detail in the [Validations](validations) topic.
+   This mechanism is discussed in more detail in the [Validation](validation) topic.
 0. Next we populate a List of movies by retrieving from a persistent store.
    Filtering of results is governed by HTTP query parameters that
    may be appended to the resource URL (e.g. *?sort=title*).
 These are accessible via `request.getQuery()`,